mshary/itv/README.md

 ### History

 This algorithm has its roots in Caesar Cipher.
 The original Cipher suggests that each letter in plaintext is replaced by some fixed number of positions down the alphabet.
-For example with left shift of 3, 'D' would be replaced by A, 'E' would become 'B' and so on.
+For example with left shift of 3, 'D' would be replaced by 'A', 'E' would become 'B' and so on.

 The Caesar Cipher was first cracked by an arab scientist Al-Kindi in 9th century through discovery of frequency analysis (some letters are used more often in a language then others, the anaylsis can easily determine shift value and direction).
 He proposed a modification to algorithm to have different shift value for each letter with same shift direction (left or right).